 This was one of the most fascinating formations – if you look very closely you can see that there is a huge section of tree roots growing across the stone formations like a bridge!

-Overall – I loved both of the cruises for two different reasons.
-The Shipwreck Tours was more homey and is family own.
-And come on, how often do you get the opportunity to see not just one shipwreck but multiple shipwrecks without needing to have a scuba diving hobby!?
+Overall – I loved both of the tours in Munising for two different reasons.
+The Shipwreck Tours was more homey and is family owned.
+How often do you get the opportunity to see not just one shipwreck but multiple shipwrecks without needing to have a scuba diving hobby!?
+It was amazing!
 And you can’t beat the beauty on the Pictured Rocks Cruise!
+The scenic views were stunning!
+It’s a very relaxing tour in Munising and great for those that want to sit and take in the fresh air.